andrewburgess/space-bucket-pi/README.md

 | `port`          | `PORT`            | `port`          | Port number the server listens on  |

 The mongodb connection string defaults to `localhost` with no username/password

+# Notes

+* This is fairly tailored to my particular setup.
+Some modifications may be needed to work on your bucket, or maybe you can submit a PR making things more generic